Singapore national football team: AFF Championship triumph (2004–2012)

-Singapore 2012 AFF Championship winning squad that won them their fourth trophy at the Supachalasai Stadium in Thailand.

-For the 2011 AFC Asian Cup qualification, Singapore was drawn in Group E, together with Iran, Thailand and Jordan.
-Singapore were beaten 0–6 by Iran in the first match, and then defeated Jordan 2–1.
 In November 2009, Singapore hosted Thailand at the National Stadium and lost 3–1, but won the return fixture 1–0 a few days later, earning Singapore their first victory on Thai soil in 48 years.
-Singapore next hosted Iran, losing 1–3, and the 1–2 defeat against Jordan which followed ended their hopes of Asian Cup football in 2011.
-The players reported some teammates were smoking during halftime in the match against Jordan.
+Singapore next hosted Iran, losing 1–3, and the 1–2 defeat against Jordan which followed ended their hopes of AFC Asian Cup football in 2011.
+The players reported some teammates were smoking during half-time in the match against Jordan.
 In 2010, Singapore drew with the Philippines 1–1, defeated Myanmar 2–1, then duly lost to Vietnam 0–1 in the knockout stage decider.
-As a result, the Singapore national football team was knocked out of the group stage in Hanoi.
+As a result, Singapore was knocked out of the group stage in Hanoi.
 The Lions were criticised for their dismal performances in the AFF Championship, which they won in 1998, 2004, and 2007.
 In January 2011, the FAS decided to disband and revamp the national team.
 Six months later, The Lions were back in action after the dismal performances in 2010.

 In May 2011, national team coach Avramović announced the new 33-strong national provisional squad for the upcoming international friendlies and 2014 FIFA World Cup qualification campaign.
 The Lions were scheduled to play international friendlies against Maldives on 7 June 2011 and Laos on 18 July 2011.
 Few days after releasing the provisional 33-man squad, national team training started in preparation of the match against Maldives.
 Avramović led the new-look Lions in a game where Singapore won Maldives 4–0 at the Jalan Besar Stadium, Singapore in a friendly match.
 (Note.
 The match was not an 'A' international because unlimited substitutions were allowed.)
-After the 4–0 win against Maldives, less than a week later before the 2014 FIFA World Cup qualifier, a final friendly was played against Chinese Taipei.
+After the 4–0 win against Maldives, less than a week later before the 2014 FIFA World Cup qualifiers, a final friendly was played against Chinese Taipei.
 Singapore won the match 3–2 with goals from Aleksandar Đurić, Shi Jiayi and Fazrul Nawaz.
-In preparation for the third round of the World Cup Qualifiers, the Lions played a friendly non-'A' match against Thailand before their opening qualifier against China.
+In preparation for the third round of the FIFA World Cup qualifiers, the Lions played a friendly non-'A' match against Thailand before their opening qualifier against China.
 The friendly finished 0–0.